Coronavirus Spreads Recession Fears Around The World

 On Tuesday, the Federal Reserve unanimously agreed to an emergency interest rate cut of half a percentage point in an effort to keep the wobbly economy on track.
 Central banks in Japan and the United Kingdom are also signaling they're willing to cut rates.

-Meanwhile, the U.S. House on Wednesday approved an $8.3 billion spending package to provide medical supplies in hard-hit areas and pay for vaccine research.
+Meanwhile, the U.S. Senate on Thursday gave final passage to a roughly $8 billion spending package to provide medical supplies in hard-hit areas and pay for vaccine research.
 President Trump has said he will sign the bill.

 Despite such measures, many economists now say growth is likely to slow considerably this year — if not contract altogether.